(Amazon UK link) |

 None of this was new to me, but I thought it was a useful introduction to the importance of work, including businesses and other ‘secular’ employment.
 It was helpful, too, to jot down a few notes about my own current activities, considering what the future might hold.
 Each section is headed with relevant Scripture verses, and while there were places that were a tad repetitive, the author made his points well.

 The latter part of the book, however, didn’t really interest me at all.
 Nor did it seem to have much of a Christian focus, despite the continuation of supposedly relevant Bible verses.
 Chapters cover such issues as time management, stress management, effective communication, and personal development.
-They seemed to be sound, with plenty of good advice - but the focus of relying on God seemed to vanish.
-They were business-orientated chapters, relevant to everyone in a business environment, not just those who want to help establish the Kingdom.
+They seemed to be sound, with plenty of good advice - but the focus of relying on God disappeared.
+They are business-orientated chapters, relevant to everyone in a business environment, not just those who want to help establish the Kingdom.

 So I found myself skimming, not really finding anything that I could take on board.
 I also felt that much of the advice was over-detailed, and rather obvious.
 The focus, too, seems very American (despite the author being Australian), seeing ambition, promotion above others, and high salaries as positive rewards to aim for.

 At the end of some of the chapters there are interesting stories covering the career paths followed by various individuals known to the author.
-However they mostly seemed to end up in some kind of high-powered situation, which is so far from my own ideas that I didn’t find them very inspiring.
+However they mostly ended up in some kind of high-powered situation, which is so far from my own ideas that I didn’t find them very inspiring.

 Still, the writing is clear and the book well-organised.
 For young people, bewildered by the options available, it could make a good starting point to considering a career, with broadly Scriptural advice.